author

 1741–1801

-A Swiss writer, Protestant pastor, and theologian of the Enlightenment, he became famous across Europe for his lively religious writing and for popularizing physiognomy—the idea that character could be read from the face.
-His work helped shape late-18th-century debates about faith, morality, and human nature.
+A Swiss pastor, writer, and thinker of the Enlightenment, he became famous across Europe for his writings on physiognomy—the idea that character could be read from the face.
+His work helped shape late 18th-century debates about religion, morality, and human nature.

 by Johann Caspar Lavater, Giambattista della Porta